rewiringamerica/embed.rewiringamerica.org/README.md

  * [ ] Query by address for v1?
  * [ ] Respond to customer requests for customization/functionality.

+Bugs:
+ * [ ] Clicking the tooltip for Household Income should focus the input.
+Do we need `delegatesFocus` or do we need to refactor the input into a slot so it's light DOM?
+ * [ ] Tapping the tooltip on mobile probably shouldn't select the field.
+Move outside the label maybe?

 # References

  * [Lit](https://lit.dev)